UNIT-Electronics/CH55x_SDCC_Doc/src/source/install_linux.rst

     make all     compile, build, and keep all files make hex     compile and build blink.hex
     make bin     compile and build blink.bin
-    make flash   compile, build, and upload blink.bin to the device make clean   remove all build files
+    make clean   remove all build files